TheOldPresbyope/moode-radio-utils/README.md

 * between moOde players running the same or different moOde releases
 * between moOde users

-Existing user-defined stations on the destination player are left untouched.
+Existing user-defined stations on the destination player are left untouched and stations to be loaded which match existing ones in name are skipped.

 These files are not integrated into the moOde UI in any way.
 All operations take place on the command line of the moOde player.